DK-Hostmaster/DKHM-RFC-AuthInfo/README.md

 <a id="introduction"></a>
 ## Introduction

-This is a draft and proposal for a new process for name server changes via the DK Hostmaster EPP, Registrar-portal (RP) and self-service (SB) portals/services using **AuthInfo** (authorization token).
+This is a draft and proposal for a handling authorizations (AuthInfo, authorization token) via the DK Hostmaster EPP, Registrar-portal (RP) and self-service (SB) portals/services.

-- The goal is to make the **AuthInfo** token mandatory for use in change name server operations
+- The goal is to make implement temporary authorizations using **AuthInfo** token for operations that require 3rd. party involvement
+- The following processes has been identified: change registrar (transfer in EPP)

+Additional requirements have been identified:

 - An active **AuthInfo** token expires if the registrant is changed
 - An active **AuthInfo** token expires when a name server change is executed successfully.
 - An active **AuthInfo** token expires automatically after 14 days
 - Only one **AuthInfo** token is available and active at a given time if any
-- No email notifications will be sent out when the change of name server operation is executed
-- **AuthInfo** token can be retrieved via the following portals: EPP, RP and SB, by the registrant, admin/proxy or current name service provider
+- **AuthInfo** token can be retrieved via the following portals: EPP, RP and SB, by the users holding the privilege to view and administer authorizations for the given domain name
-- The change of name server operation can be initiated from the following portals: EPP, RP or SB
-- [Anonymous change of name servers](https://www.dk-hostmaster.dk/en/anonymous-change-name-server) and [internal change of name servers via email](https://www.dk-hostmaster.dk/en/internal-change-name-server) will both be decommissioned
-- Multi-operation commands for EPP Update Domain will no longer be supported (more details on this below)
-- A Name service provider (NSP) can control the flow to own name servers by only supporting _pull_ operations
-- DSRECORDs will be deleted (_purged_) as part of the change of name servers operation

 <a id="about-this-document"></a>
 ### About this Document

 We have adopted the term RFC (_Request For Comments_), due to the recognition in the term and concept, so this document is a process supporting document, aiming to serve the purpose of obtaining a common understanding of the proposed implementation and to foster discussion on the details of the implementation.
-The final specification will be lifted into the [DK Hostmaster EPP Service Specification](https://github.com/DK-Hostmaster/epp-service-specification) implementation and this document will be closed for comments and the document no longer be updated.
+The final specification will be lifted into the [DK Hostmaster EPP Service Specification][DKHMEPPSPEC] implementation and this document will be closed for comments and the document will no longer be updated.

 The working title for this initiative was **AuthID**, we have later adopted the term **AuthInfo** and refer to the actual mechanism as **AuthInfo** token for easier mapping with existing and standard EPP RFC terminology.
 Do note the term **AuthID** might appear in examples, documentation and filenames, this can be exchanged for **AuthInfo** and **AuthInfo** token where appropriate.

-The term **external** name server change is between two different name server administrators, which cannot be resolved to have any relation of belonging to the same registrar group in the registry.
-The term **Internal** name server change is between two name server administrators, which can be resolved to have a relation of belonging to the same registrar group with the registry.

-The term NSP is use to describe the name server administrator (NSA) and registrar users with the similar role in a registrar group.
+The RFC was primarily aimed at nameserver changes, but the scope has changed based on feedback on the proposed process and it has somewhat been superceded by the initiative ["New basis for collaboration between registrars and DK Hostmaster"][CONCEPT] available on the DK Hostmaster website.

+This document now focusses solely on the handling of authorisations, in the implementation form of AuthInfo tokens.
+The processes relying on use of authorizations are documented in separate RFCs, which currently is limited to:

+1. ["DKHM RFC for Transfer Domain EPP Command"][DKHMRFCTRANSFER]

 This document is not the authoritative source for business and policy rules and possible discrepancies between this an any authoritative sources are regarded as errors in this document.
 This document is aimed at the technical specification and possible implementation and is an interpretation of authoritative sources and can therefor be erroneous.